HttpRafa/atomic-cloud/docs/controller/installation/normal.md

 ## Step 4: Start the CLI

 Start the CLI in a Terminal on your Device where you want to Controll the Cloud from.
 After that select "Add new controller" and Follow the Steps that will be displayed.

-## Step 5: Create a Node

-Create a Node with the CLI using the option "Create Node".

-## Step 6: Create a Deployment

-Create a Deployment with the CLI using the option "Create Deployment".